 Cheap, reliable movers.
-Get free quote now!
+Get a free quote now!

-A lot of people who are in the process of relocating to a new home are confused on how to go about packing framed artwork and pictures.
+A lot of people who are in the process of relocating to a new home are confused about how to go about packing framed artwork and pictures.
 As beautiful they may be to look at, these items tend to be highly fragile which is why packing them becomes tough for many.
 To help you out with the same, Melbourne’s finest removalists, My Moovers have come up with a number of ways:

 Gather All Pictures and Paintings for Packing:

-Remove all the paintings from the walls and gather them at one place.
+Remove all the paintings from the walls and gather them in one place.
 Also, remember to collect all the framed pictures from desks, tables and dressers.
 Once all the fragile items have been gathered, take them to the room you have chosen as your packing station.